dl1ycf/RigCtldGUI/README.md

 by clicking the appropriate button on this GUI, it is also possible to connect from several programs (say, fldigi and a logbook program) to your rig at the same time.

-The graphical user interface uses the FLTK library, so a "devel" version of FLTK (version 1.3) must be installed.
+The graphical user interface uses the FLTK library, so a developer version of FLTK must be installed.
 Compiling hamlib requires the "autoconf" package.
-For the voicy-keying and single/two tone experiments one needs the PortAudio library.
+For the voice keyer and single/two tone experiments one needs the PortAudio library.
 The following packages should be installed

 a) packages needed for compilation in general
 =============================================

-sudo apt-get install gcc
+sudo apt-get install gcc \
-sudo apt-get install g++
+sudo apt-get install g++ \
-sudo apt-get install make
+sudo apt-get install make \
-sudo apt-get install autoconf
+sudo apt-get install autoconf \
-sudo apt-get install automake
+sudo apt-get install automake \
 sudo apt-get install libtool

 b) packages needed for RigCtldGUI
 =================================

-sudo apt-get install portaudio19-dev sudo apt-get install libfltk1.3-dev
+sudo apt-get install portaudio19-dev \
+sudo apt-get install libfltk1.3-dev

 There is a (preliminary) small documentation in the files

-RigControllerManual.odt
+RigControllerManual.odt \
 RigControllerManual.pdf